 Ubiquiti has had its name in the industrial wireless internet game for years, which is why it’s no surprise that their foray into home products knocks it out of the park.
 Reviewers with hard-to-cover properties and large homes tout this mesh system as one that handles the job without a glitch.
 Out of the box, it takes about 20 minutes to install, set up, and connect to the app—which can test your internet speed, display your usage, and disable anybody on your network with one touch.
 Starting at $340.
-Buy at B&H Photo or Best Buy.
+Buy at B&H Photo.

 Eero Dual-Band Mesh System

 Tall ceilings, brick walls, split-levels, and thousands of square feet are no match for this mesh system from eero.
 As one reviewer writes: “Since I purchased new 4K equipment and Sonos Home Theater, I needed something that would help with the internet connection.
 These are easy to connect and make such a huge difference!
 I pay for 70mbs and was getting about 12-15mbs downstairs with an extender.
 Once these were hooked up, I get 70-plus everywhere in the house.
 The picture on the TV is better as well as all the computers are so much faster.”
 And a bonus with eero?
 If you do happen to have trouble with setup or product performance, its customer service is known for being world-class and reliable.
 Starting at $299.
-Buy at B&H Photo or Best Buy.
+Buy at B&H Photo.

 Google Nest Mesh System

 The Google Nest mesh system works just as well, as speedily, and as efficiently as any other system on this list.
 But one edge that it has on the others is that it looks good in plain view.
 That’s because it’s designed to look good in your home, since it one-ups other nodes by doubling each “point” as a smart speaker with Google Assistant.
 Additionally, the Nest system is scalable, so you can add nodes as needed for whole-home coverage that boasts a consistently strong signal and impressive speeds.
 Starting at $199.
-Buy at B&H Photo or Best Buy.
+Buy at B&H Photo.

 Linksys Velop Mesh System

 There is one quality that really sets the Linksys Velop system apart from the rest of the mesh systems on this list—and it’s that the Velop system features MU-MIMO technology (multiuser, multiple input, multiple output).
 MU-MIMO grants each device its own dedicated full-speed Wi-Fi connection, so multiple devices can connect at the same time without collectively slowing down the network.
 This comes in handy when you’re working from home and sharing your internet with speakers, security systems, cameras, TVs, a Roku, laptops, desktops, tablets, smart lights, and whatever other smart things you have in your home.
 This system is capable of connecting it all and speeding up the internet for everyone.
 Starting at $150.
-Buy at Best Buy or B&H Photo.
+Buy at B&H Photo.